jekyllgrim/ZScript_Basics/A1_Flow_Control.md

   alpha *= 0.5;
   ```

-    Note: changing alpha will only work on if actor's `renderstyle` is of type that supports translucency (e.g. `'add'` or `'translucent'`).
+    Note: changing alpha will only work if the actor's `renderstyle` is of type that supports translucency (e.g. `'add'` or `'translucent'`).

 * `%=` — gives the **remainder** of dividing the first operator by the second operand: